Advancing-Machine-Human-Reasoning-Lab/NLIwithACE/README.md

 ```

 This might give an error because 'attempts' folder does not exist.
 If that happens, create an empty folder 'attempts' in the directory same as 'run_S3.py'.

+If this keeps outputting the "Starting Server with command..." line, go to (your virtualenv installation)/lib/python3.6/site-packages/stanfordnlp/server/client.py and comment out the print statement, usually around line 118, that says:
+`print(f"Starting server with command: {' '.join(self.start_cmd)}")`